Oh Dear

 Subscriptions

-Users can subscribe to your status page updates via Slack, RSS, JSON and XML.
+Your visitors can subscribe to your status page updates via email, Slack, and RSS.
+You can also view a status page as JSON and XML.

-When you click the new "Subscribe to updates" button on top of a status page, you'll see that we offer two ways of subscribing: Slack and RSS.
+When you click the "Subscribe to updates" button on top of a status page, you'll see the ways people can subscribe: email, Slack, and RSS.

 When you click "Via Slack", you'll get redirected to a Slack authorization screen, on which you can choose the channel in your workspace where we should send notifications.